Japan Has No State Religion — A Nation Where Prayer Became Culture

 In Japan, shrines and temples stand side by side.
 Both are sacred, yet they differ in form and focus.

 Generally, shrines have torii gates, while temples enshrine Jizō or Buddha statues.
 Yet there are many exceptions.
-Before the Meiji separation of gods and Buddhas, some temples housed small Inari shrines with torii, and some shrines hosted Buddhist figures.
-Such interweaving reflects Japan’s profound religious tolerance — a coexistence of this world and the next.
+Before the Meiji-era separation of gods and Buddhas, some temples housed small Inari shrines with torii, and some shrines hosted Buddhist figures.
+This interweaving reflects Japan’s profound religious tolerance — a coexistence of this world and the next.

 Stone and the Memory of Prayer